deseven/iCanHazMusic/README.md

 ## Current state
 #### What should work
- - m4a, aac, mp3, wav, ogg, flac and aiff playback
+ - m4a, aac, mp3, wav, ogg, oga, flac, alac, wv and ape playback
  - last.fm scrobbling and now playing updates (enable it in the menu)
  - playback navigation and queue
  - grouping by albums